sifonezzz/ScanStation/README.md

-On your first launch ScanStation will ask you to choose a folder or leave the default one, choose and then wait for the green window to dissappear to complete installation.
+On your first launch ScanStation will ask you to choose a folder or leave the default one, choose and then wait for the initial loading screen (green window) to close to complete the installation.

 ### Connecting to GitHub